Friday, September 27, 2024

 Drifting along a little further out in deeper water, we all began catching small Norway haddock.
 A second new species of the trip for us all.

 The Norway Haddock or redfish.
 Not related to the haddock from the cod family, this fish is a rockfish.
-By the end of the trip we'd all caught a lot of these bright red bottom dwellers.
+By the end of the trip we'd all caught a lot of these brightly coloured bottom dwellers.

 The following day, we continued our search for megrim in the bay to the west of the cabin.
 Fishing close to the clean bottom, in different areas, at various depths, I was quite surprised when I lifted into a bite and pulled up a small hake!
 I knew they were a potential catch but was expecting to catch them in much deeper water.
 This was followed shortly afterwards by my first megrim of the trip.
 A great start to the day's fishing!
 Four new species in my first two days boat fishing was a fantastic start to my trip.